Judo for Peace

 IJF mailed a questionnaire to all its members with 52, or 26 per cent, of them returning a completed version.

-Twenty NJFs have established a Commission on gender equality, while 30 have started activities to empower women in judo and 38 follow National Olympic Committee recommendations.
+Twenty NJFs had established a Commission on gender equality, while 30 had started activities to empower women in judo.
+Thirty-eight follow National Olympic Committee recommendations.

 Corkery, President of the Australian Judo Federation, took to the floor as the last speaker of the day.